This instructional video is Honda's latest effort to save the manual

 Car Tech

-Honda wants you to #GiveAShift give a shift.
+Honda wants you to #GiveAShift.
 And so do we, because driving a vehicle with a manual transmission is a rewarding endeavor that's transitioning into the realm of lost art.

 To help those of you who are afraid to jump into a three-pedal vehicle, Honda has prepared a video that offers up a clear explanation of the basic action that is driving a car with a manual.